dweldon/frappe/README.md

 available (see above).
 * The test and development environments use different port numbers so you can leave your development server running while testing.
+* All modules in the models, controllers, and helpers directories (and subdirectories) will be automatically required and loaded into `app.locals`.
+For example, `app/models/user_model.coffee` will be available as app.locals.UserModel.
+This requires that all modules in the aforementioned directories export a single function which takes `app` as its parameter.

 ## Technologies